 FTC (The Federal Trade Commission) is a United States independent agency that protects American consumers.

-In the FTC’s Endorsement guide, as an affiliate marketer, you are supposed to clearly and distinctly disclose your affiliate relationship with the product you’re promoting.
+In the FTC’s Endorsement guide (read my beginners guide to FTC), as an affiliate marketer, you are supposed to clearly and distinctly disclose your affiliate relationship with the product you’re promoting.

 The idea is to help the consumer take your affiliate relationship into consideration when making a decision while consuming your content.

 This may mostly affect those who operate their business in the United States.
-If your business is out of the United States, make sure to confirm with your local laws.
+If your business is out of the United States, make sure to comply with your local laws.

 #6- Get Obligatory Pages